 While most of the people would choose to visit the beaches of South Africa or witness the wildlife scenarios of East African countries – Ghana, a not-so-popular destination among tourists, has the best of everything for travelers!

 As the Lonely Planet describes the country – With its welcoming beaches, gorgeous hinterland, rich culture, vibrant cities, diverse wildlife, easy transport, and affable inhabitants, it’s no wonder Ghana is sometimes labeled ‘Africa for beginners’.
 The beauty is that this diversity exists so harmoniously, a joy to experience and a wonder to behold in uncertain times.

 Being a developing country that has had a dark past of slavery, Ghana still is trying to cope up with certain shortcomings.
 Hence, the role of volunteers is extremely crucial.
-When you choose to commit to a cause, you get the chance of touching the lives of the natives and make a meaningful change in the society that can be sustained in future as well.
+When you choose to commit to a cause, you get the chance of touching the lives of the natives and make a meaningful change in society that can be sustained in the future as well.

 Volunteering Solutions, in association with several local NGOs in Tamale, aims to provide a better life to the underprivileged people of Ghana, adding more happiness.

 Ghanaians are known for their warmth and hospitality.
 As a foreigner, you’ll be treated with utmost love and you’ll always find them sharing a smile with you.
 Unlike a tourist, you’ll be staying in close contact with natives while volunteering.

 You’ll be spending hours in a day with the locals, either working with them on a community project or playing with the little ones at an orphanage.
 It’ll be a great chance for you to know more about their lives, lifestyle, culture, and traditions.